Laila Goodridge: 2021 nomination controversy

 Goodridge's appointment as the Conservative Party's federal candidate during the 2021 election was met with controversy from some local party members.

 Yurdiga had announced his resignation one day before Prime Minister Justin Trudeau dropped the writ announcing the election.
 Conservative Party officials said Goodridge's appointment was necessary because the party did not want to divert resources away from the election to run a local nomination race.

 The Conservative Party's rules and procedures for candidate nominations allow party officials to alter or suspend rules if a general election is called, and Goodridge's appointment was made on the first day of the campaign.

 An unsigned and anonymous letter from an unknown number of board members for Fort McMurray's Conservative Party Riding Association said they were "blindsided" and "appalled" when Erin O'Toole appointed Goodridge to be the candidate.
 The unnamed members claimed there were “outstanding and credible candidates" interested in running for the position, and a nomination race could be completed in as little as one week.

 People's Party of Canada candidate Shawn McDonald said during a campaign event in Fort McMurray that he left the Conservative Party because he was one of these candidates when the appointment was announced.
 Yurdiga endorsed McDonald instead of Goodridge.

 Personal life

 Goodridge was born and raised in Fort McMurray.
 She graduated from Father Patrick Mercredi Community High School, and was active in community and school theatre.
-She spent several years working in Alberta's oil sands.
+She spent several years working as a political adviser in Alberta's oil sands.
 She is fluent in French and holds a Bachelor of Arts degree from University of Alberta's Campus Saint-Jean.
 Goodridge was 38 weeks pregnant with her first son when she ran in the 2021 Canadian federal election.